simogiovanardi/Data_Science_Project/README.md

 # Data_Science_Project
-This repository contains the Data Science project in the AI &amp; Data Science University course
+This repository contains the Data Science project in the "Artificial Intelligence & Data Science" University course